 - Discover a step-by-step system for building an online business.
 Start free and learn at your own pace.

-Google also allows ad extensions, which give you more space to include information.
+Google also allows ad extensions, which provide more space to include additional information.
 Use sitelinks to promote related blog posts, callout extensions to highlight key benefits, and structured snippets to showcase features like free training or mentorship.

 Budgeting and Bidding Wisely